Dining & Kitchen Table Finder

 Wood mixes beautifully with other materials and adds a warm look to your room.
 Choose from our solid wood tables or solid wood and butcherblock tops on our Top + Base tables.

 Stone offers a modern look with outstanding durability.
-Our stone tabletops include granite, quartz composite and marble.
-Please note that larger tables will require 2-3 pieces of stone.
+Our stone tabletops include granite, quartz composite, ceramic composite and marble.
+Please note that larger tables may require 2 pieces of stone.

 Glass helps a room feel open thanks to its visual lightness.
 Our glass tops are available in clear, colored and frosted for a range of looks at a great value.